SavvySav24/PokeBallGoBattle/README.md

 --PokeBall Go Battle!--
 In this game you will battle against the computer in a series of "rock, paper, scissors" like game play but, you'll be using Pokemon instead!
-See who wins the best 3 out of 5!
+See who wins the first 3 points!

 --GamePlay--
 Choices are as follows: